sdam-au/epigraphic_roads/README.md

 ![Project_status](https://img.shields.io/badge/status-in__progress-brightgreen "Project status logo")

 ## Purpose

-The aim of this repository is to extract information about the road system in the ancient Mediterranean on the basis of surviving Latin and potentially also Greek inscriptions.
+The aim of this repository is to extract information about the road system and its use in the ancient Mediterranean on the basis of surviving Latin, and potentially also Greek, inscriptions.

-**Project 1 - Milestones**
+### Project 1 - Milestones

 Milestone is a type of inscription on stone that was placed next to the road so the travellers could orientate themselves in the space.
 Milestones usually contained information on who built or paid for the reconstruction of the road, who was responsible for the maintenance and to the administrative region of which city the road belonged.
 The distances were usually stated in Roman miles with the typical formula 'milia passuum' (literally: thousand steps).